Categories: Lead Generation

 Following-up after the conference

 After you return from the conference, prepare a follow-up campaign.
-You can use our post-conference follow-up campaign template and launch an email drip campaign.
+You can use our post-conference follow-up campaign template incorporated in our cold email outreach tool.
 Please note, only launch this campaign for list 2 (neutral leads).
 Your hot leads will require a more personal approach.

 Craft emails for your hot leads individually, using a friendly tone and conversation points you have written down on their cards.
 These follow-ups can be sent the same day or about a week after the conference when your leads return home (depending on the points you’ve discussed).